 These include Kurashiki, Shirahama, and Kinosaki Onsen where you can visit different attractions such as well-known hot springs, shores, and even amusement parks!

-What is the difference between reserved and non-reserved seats?
+3. Choosing between reserved and non-reserved seats

 Some JR trains offer reserved seating, although you might have to purchase a separate express ticket to reserve the seats.
 For trains that don’t require an express ticket, you can reserve your seats upon collecting your JR Pass.